Testicular dysgenesis syndrome: Poor semen quality

 Poor semen quality is measured not only by the number of sperm a man produces but also by how effective the sperm is at fertilising an egg.
 The motility and shape of the sperm are important for this role.
-A man with poor semen quality will often present with fertility problems which is defined as a couple trying to conceive for over 1 year with no success.
+A man with poor semen quality will often present with fertility problems which are defined as a couple trying to conceive for over 1 year with no success.
 Diagnosis can be made from semen analysis, taking a sample of the man's semen and running tests to count numbers and quality of the individual sperm.